0xArDANT/0xArDANT/README.md

 ## Hi there 👋 I'm Arold D. Touko

 - 🔭 I’m currently working on some experiments in blockchain dev
-- 🌱 I’m currently learning Solidity and TypeScript
+- 🌱 I’m learning Solidity and TypeScript
 - 👯 I’m looking to collaborate on blockchain projects
-- 🤔 I’m looking for help with code reviews and pull requests
+- 🤔 I’m looking for blockchain related roles (dev, trainer and content writer)
 - 💬 Ask me about : anything you want related to information technology, I will do my best to give an appropriate answer.
 - 📫 How to reach me: arolddankoue@gmail.com